data-gab/Song-Popularity-Prediction/README.md

 <img src='IMAGES/af_dist.png'>

 ### Heatmap
-Lastly, I wanted to take a look at the correlation between all the audio features to see if there was any possible multicollinearity.
-Year and popularity were very highly correlated.
+Lastly, I wanted to look at the correlation between all the audio features to see any possible multicollinearity.
+Year and popularity were very positively correlated.
 <img src='IMAGES/hm.png'>

 ## Classification Models